Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates: Nonlinear eigenvector problem and uniqueness of the ground state

-The following theorem presents a second-order necessary optimality condition by showing that the second-order derivative of the Lagrangian at a~ground state is positive definite on the~tangent space to the set of constraints described by~\eqref{eq:constraints}. \begin{theorem}[Second-order necessary optimality condition] Let Assumptions~\textup{\textbf{A1}} and \textup{\textbf{A2}} be fulfilled and let \mbox{$\varphibf_*\in\OB$} with $\varphibf_*\geq 0$ be a~ground state of $\calE$ with the corresponding Lagrange multiplier $\Lambda_* = \out{\varphibf_*}{\calA_{\varphibf_*}\varphibf_*}N^{-1}$.
+The following theorem shows that the second-order derivative of the Lagrangian with respect to the first argument at a~ground state and the corresponding Lagrange multiplier is positive definite on the~tangent space to the set of constraints described by~\eqref{eq:constraints}.
+This result is stronger than a~second-order necessary optimality condition which requires only positive semi-definiteness. \begin{theorem} Let Assumptions~\textup{\textbf{A1}} and \textup{\textbf{A2}} be fulfilled and let \mbox{$\varphibf_*\in\OB$} with $\varphibf_*\geq 0$ be a~ground state of $\,\calE$ with the corresponding Lagrange multiplier $\Lambda_* = \out{\varphibf_*}{\calA_{\varphibf_*}\varphibf_*}N^{-1}$.
 Then